Varla Eagle One: Blistering Speed and Insane Range on a Budget

 Varla Eagle One Scooter Review

-I’ve never wanted to spend ridiculous amounts of money on a beast scooter.
+I’ve never wanted to spend ridi lous money on a beast scooter.
 Finally, someone has come out with a beast scooter that’s affordable.
 The Varla Eagle One scooter has all of the qualities that put it into that beast scooter category.

 You get high top speed, great range, dual hub motor, independent shocks, fat tire on the front and back, large LED screen, and much more.

-However, you’re not paying beast scooter prices in order to get these features.
-Don’t get me wrong, you’re still going to pay nearly $1,700 for all of the goodies the Varla Eagle One scooter packs in.
+However, you’re not paying beast scooter prices to get these features.
+Don’t get me wrong, you’ll still pay nearly $1,700 for all of the goodies the Varla Eagle One scooter packs in.
 But, in terms of price, other competitive scooters are about 20% more expensive.

 Overall, I love this scooter.
-In terms of bang for your buck, it doesn’t get much better than this.
+It doesn’t get much better than this in terms of bang for your buck.
 I definitely think it’s the best electric scooter that Varla offers and could be the best in the category.
-Read on and enjoy my Varla scooter review!
+Read on and enjoy my Varla Eagle scooter review!

 Varla Eagle One Scooter Unboxing